This site requires a more recent version of Adobe Flash Player to function properly.

 Dish makes money by charging digital TV subscription fees to customers, selling digital TV boxes, selling premium services like HD and DVR, and by charging advertisers to advertise on some the channels it carries.

 Dish Network acquired DBSD North America and TerreStar in 2011.
-These were strategic investments by Dish in which the company got access to valuable spectrum that could help it in building a wireless network.
-Dish also made a successful bid for H-Block spectrum in 2014, taking its total spectrum holdings to 56 MHz.
-Dish currently has 50 MHz of downlink spectrum, the pre-tax value of which is over $20 billion, according to our estimates.
+These were strategic investments by Dish in which the company got access to valuable AWS-4 spectrum that could help it in building a wireless network.
+Dish also made a successful bid for H-Block spectrum in 2014 and AWS-3 spectrum in 2015, taking its total spectrum holdings to 81 MHz.
+Dish is currently the fifth largest holder of wireless spectrum in the U.S. and the pre-tax value of its spectrum is around $37 billion, according to our estimates.

-The Fee per Satellite TV Subscriber for Dish's core offering was about $62 per month in 2013.
-Although we forecast slight declines, we estimate that Dish will charge less than $8 per subscriber per month for DVR service and less than $10 per subscriber per month for HD service.
+The Fee per Satellite TV Subscriber for Dish's core offering was about $61 per month in 2014.
+In comparison, we estimate that Dish charges less than $7 per subscriber per month for DVR service and around $10 per subscriber per month for HD service, which are considerably below Dish's Fee per Satellite TV Subscriber.

 Limited Number of HD and DVR Customers

-At the end of 2013, Dish had about 12.9% market share in the US Pay TV market, representing about 14 million subscribers.
-We expect Dish's market share to remain around current levels.
+At the end of 2014, Dish had about 14% market share in the US Pay TV market, representing around 14 million subscribers.
+We expect Dish's market share to decline slightly throughout our forecast period.
 The total number of subscribers to Dish's satellite service is the upper limit on the number of HD and DVR customers that the company can have.
-Currently, approximately 60% of Dish subscribers opt-in for DVR service and we expect this figure to rise to about 80% by the end of the Trefis forecast period.
-Similarly, HD service is used by less than 40% of Dish customers today and we expect this figure to rise to more than 65%.
+Currently, approximately 66% of Dish subscribers opt-in for DVR service, and we expect this figure to rise to about 82% by the end of the Trefis forecast period.
+Similarly, HD service is used by less than 77% of Dish customers today, and we expect this figure to rise to beyond 90%.

 Competition rather than Cooperation with Telcos (e.g. AT&T and Verizon)